dmackayuofg/cans-ae1-p2/README.md

 ## Part 2: Uxn interpreter in Python

-The default Uxn system consists of an assembler (`uxnasm` or `drifblim.rom`) and a VM (`uxnemu` and `uxncli` on Linux/Macos; `uxnemu.exe` and `uxncli.exe` or `Uxn32.exe` om Windows).
+The default Uxn system consists of an assembler (`uxnasm` or `drifblim.rom`) and a VM (`uxnemu` and `uxncli` on Linux/Macos; `uxnemu.exe` and `uxncli.exe` or `Uxn32.exe` on Windows).
 The aim of this exercise is to create an interpreter, a Python program that will interpret Uxntal code and run it.
 Revisit your notes on how an assembler works, as you will need to follow the same general approach:

 - First you tokenise the code, i.e. split the program text into meaningful tokens.
 - In a first pass over the tokenised code, you look for all symbol declarations (i.e. labels for variables and subroutines) and map them to addresses